rishikapadia/99-Internship/README.md

 As expected of a retail chain, a typical developer at 99 works to make the company run more efficiently and smoothly.
 As such, they are often working on several small projects at once, and during my 10 weeks at the company I got a taste of life at a corporation headquarters.

 Following are some of the major projects I have worked on as an IT intern at 99 Cents Only Stores:

 ###[Planview-EPM Live Migration](https://www.google.com)

 Planview and EPM Live are online project management softwares.

-desc

-Second-in-charge of the entire migration process.
+As second-in-charge of the entire migration process, I learned how to organize and manage complex projects, resource assignments, budget analyses, and the developmental aspects of the tools.

 ###[HTML5 Store Scrap App](https://www.google.com)